YoanEnchev/Cars-Marketplace/README.md

 - `Decorators` directory.
 Contains functions that are meant to execute before certain endpoint and block access and further execution if needed.
 Such as accessing admin route by non admin user
 - `Extensions` directory.
 Contains functions definition which makes it possible to execute code by simply calling a function in the template file
 - `Forms` directory.
 Contains files which define what field the form has.
 It's used for request validation
--  `Initializers` directory.
-Change it
+-  `Helpers` directory.
+Contains functions which handle business data and can be used outside services (examples: in models, repositories, services) unlike services which are supposed to be used only in views via dependency injection.
+It's also suitable for logic that is not meant to be used as a class
 -  `Models` directory.
 Contains models representing tables, relations and records serialization.
 Tables with many to many relations are placed inside the `models/tables` directory
 - `Repositories` directory.
 Contains files working with database layer by using the ORM library SQL Alchemy.
 There is one base class which is inherited by all repositories
 - `Seeders` folder.
 Contains scripts that populates records in tables
 - `Services` folder.
 Services perform business operations such as image processing and database operations using repository classes
 - `Static` folder.
 Contains files that can be publicly accessed by anyone such as images and javascript bundle file
 - `Templates` folder.
-Contains HTML templates files with template enjine processing operations such as loops and if statements.
+Contains HTML templates files with template enjine processing operations such as loops and if statements
 - `Tests` folder.
-Contains configuration, unit and functional tests.
+Contains configuration, unit and functional tests
 - `Views` folder.
 Contains files which define what python logic should be executed on certain endpoint.
-Such files also use services through dependency injection.
+Such files also use services through dependency injection
+- `app.py` file.
+Defines flask app and database settings
 - `App.wsgi` file.
-Defines the starting point for execution of the Apache server.
+Defines the starting point for execution of the Apache server
 - `Requirements.txt` file.
 Defines libraries and their versions.
-They can be installed via `pip3`.
+They can be installed via `pip3`
 - `Run.py` file.
-Starting point of the app.
+Starting point of the app
 - `.env.example` file.
 Contains environment variables with sample values.
-This file is supposed to be used for creating the `.env` file.
+This file is supposed to be used for creating the `.env` file
 - `.env` file.
 Contains environment variables and values.
 Unlike `.env.example` it's values are actually used by the application and are not just samples.
 This files is ignored by git for security reasons
 `Apache2.conf` file.
 Defines settings for apache2 server
 - `Docker-compose.yaml` file.
 Defines docker containers